-statement.

-which can be regarded as the equivalent of a
+Any reference to a statement referred to in this Article includes a reference to conduct which can be regarded as the equivalent of a statement.

 Expressions used in a contract are to be interpreted in the light of the contract as a whole.